 Where the seller is a private individual, the goods must be "as described".
 The goods are not legally required to be of "satisfactory quality" or "fit for purpose".

-The Sale of Goods Act applies to both new and used items.
+The Act applies to both new and used items.
 It's worth bearing in mind that second-hand goods are likely to be judged less rigorously new goods.
 For example, it's not reasonable to expect that used goods will be of the same quality as new goods.
 In any event, sellers of second hand goods remain under an obligation to ensure that the goods are as described.